-Coconut Cranberry Vegan Cookies are gluten-free, dairy-free and low sugar so you can have a healthy alternative to your cookie cravings.
-The sweetness comes from the cranberries and coconut so these are more like a shortbread cookie.
+Coconut Cranberry Vegan Cookies are gluten-free, dairy-free, and low sugar, so you can have a healthy alternative for your cookie cravings.
+The sweetness comes from the cranberries and coconut, so these are more like a shortbread cookie.

 I use almond flour in this recipe because foods made with refined wheat are high in carbs but low in fat and fiber.
 This can spike blood sugar levels and then follow with a rapid drop, which can leave a person feeling tired and hungry, craving foods high in sugar.

 However, almond flour is low in carbs and high in healthy fats and fiber.
 For this reason, almond flour’s properties give it a low glycemic index, meaning it releases sugar slowly into the bloodstream to provide a sustainable energy source.

 For this recipe, I used Blue Diamond Almond Flour.
 You can find this in most health food stores or on Amazon.